Ababai7122/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep to desplay the line (-i) to be case insensitive (A) for all th pusttern "root" in the file /etc/passwd grep command to desplay the lines and (-v) refer to not matching the pattern bin in the file etc/passwd grep to display the line -i to be cse insensitive for letters from a-z in the file defined
+grep to desplay the line (-i) to be case insensitive (A) for all th pusttern "root" in the file /etc/passwd grep command to desplay the lines and (-v) refer to not matching the pattern bin in the file etc/passwd grep to display the line -i to be cse insensitive for letters from a-z in the file defined tr to replace the first leter a and c with z and e